nietamten/carveJpg/README.md

 In case of damaged media 'ddrescue' program can be used.

-I think this way to recover files it's called "file carving".
+I think this way to recover files is called "file carving".

 Application reads byte-by-byte input file looking for three characters with witch every picture starts and uses libjpeg to try read image.